Identify your MagSafe cable or adapter

-Learn how to check your power outlet and confirm your adapter wattage.
+Find out how to check your plug socket and confirm your adapter wattage.

-Make sure that you've connected your power adapter to a working power outlet.
-Unplug your power adapter from the power outlet, then plug in a known good device, such as a lamp or clock to confirm it powers on properly.
-If the power outlet works, connect your power adapter and try to charge your Mac.
-If your Mac still won't charge, shut down your Mac and close the display for 30 seconds, then open the display and try to charge your Mac again.
-If you're not using a Mac with Apple silicon, reset the SMC.
+Make sure you've connected your power adapter to a working plug socket.
+Unplug your power adapter from the plug socket, then plug in a known-good device, such as a lamp or clock, to confirm it turns on correctly.
+If the plug socket is working, connect your power adapter to it and try charging your Mac.
+If your Mac still isn't charging, shut it down and close the display for 30 seconds, then open the display and try charging it again.
+If you have an Intel-based Mac, reset the SMC.

 Confirm the adapter wattage

-Make sure that the proper wattage power adapter for your notebook computer is used.
+Make sure the proper wattage power adapter for your notebook computer is being used.
 For the best charging experience, you should use the power adapter and cable included with your Mac notebook.

 Check for line noise issues

-Unplug the power adapter from the wall, wait 60 seconds, then plug the adapter back in.
+Unplug the power adapter from the wall, wait for 60 seconds, then plug the adapter back in.

-- If the adapter works after this 60-second "rest", you most likely have a line noise issue with your power source.
+- If the adapter works after this 60 second "rest", it's most likely you have a line noise issue with your power source.
 You should reset the adapter periodically by repeating this moment of rest.
 This issue occurs when the AC adapter's over-voltage protection feature senses ground noise and then turns off the adapter.

-- Some possible sources of line noise include lights with ballasts, refrigerators, or mini-refrigerators that are on the same electrical circuit as your computer.
-This behavior may not occur if you plug the power adapter into an uninterruptible power supply (UPS) or plug it into a different circuit.
+- Some possible sources of line noise include lights with ballasts, refrigerators or mini-refrigerators that are on the same electrical circuit as your computer.
+This behaviour may not occur if you plug the power adapter into an uninterruptible power supply (UPS) or plug it into a different circuit.

-If your power adapter continues to turn itself off when connected to a known good outlet, take your adapter to an Apple Authorized Service Provider or Apple Store for further evaluation.
+If your power adapter continues to turn itself off when connected to a known-good socket, take your adapter to an Apple Authorised Service Provider or Apple Store for further evaluation.

-Learn how to test the plug and cables and check them for damage.
+Find out how to test the AC plug or cable, inspect the power port and check for damage.

 Check the AC plug or cable

-Your power adapter comes with a removable AC plug that has the blades you insert into an electrical outlet.
-If your Mac notebook doesn't charge when using the AC plug with the power adapter, try it with another Apple AC plug, or try using an Apple Power Adapter Extension Cable (sold separately).
+Your power adapter comes with a removable AC plug that has the blades for inserting into a plug socket.
+If your Mac notebook isn't charging when using the AC plug with the power adapter, try using another Apple AC plug or an Apple Power Adapter Extension Cable (sold separately).

-If your power adapter works after changing out the AC plug or AC cord, the AC plug or AC cord that was originally in use should be replaced and no longer used.
+If your power adapter works after changing the AC plug or AC cord, the AC plug or AC cord that you were originally using should be replaced and no longer used.

-Make sure that the power port (where you plug in the MagSafe connector) is clean and free of debris.
-The port is magnetic and might attract metal objects.
+Make sure the power port (where you plug in the MagSafe connector) is clean and free of debris.
+The port is magnetic and may attract metal objects.

 If the indicator light flashes